System Design Space

 The browser threat model is uncomfortable because frontend is both a user interface and an untrusted execution environment.
 You cannot simply 'rely on the backend': XSS, CSRF, token leakage, third-party scripts, and supply-chain risk all live directly on the client surface.

-The chapter is valuable because it frames frontend security as an architecture of trust boundaries.
-It shows why CSP, cookie strategy, storage choices, sandboxing, and policies for third-party scripts must be made as deliberately as API security or server-side data access rules.
+The chapter frames frontend security as an architecture of trust boundaries.
+It shows why CSP, cookie strategy, token storage choices, third-party isolation, and external-script policy should be as deliberate as API security or server-side data access.

-For design reviews, this is especially useful because it forces the browser to be seen not as a harmless view layer, but as a public runtime under constant attacker pressure and product trade-offs.
+For architecture reviews, it forces the browser to be seen not as a thin view layer, but as a public runtime under constant attacker pressure and product trade-offs.

 Practical value of this chapter